SteeltoeOSS/Documentation/api/v4/configuration/encryption-resolver.md

   }
 }
 ```
-This password and the keystore file should not be part of any repository but should be passed in some other way to
+>NOTE: This password and the keystore file should not be part of any repository but should be passed in some other way to
 the application.

 Below are all the configuration options of the EncryptionResolver.